Key Breed Facts

 Hindquarters are well-muscled and strong with a dog's pelvis creating a 90-degree angle from their thigh bone.
 Back legs are strong and muscular.
 Their feet are round, short and tight with back feet being slightly longer than a dog's front ones.
 Their nails are black or grey in colour and extremely strong.
 Paw pads are dark grey and springy to the touch.
 A Puli's tail is moderately long and dogs carry them tightly curled over their loins although because of the density and texture of a Puli's coat, it is hardly distinguishable.

 Pulik with fawn or grey coloured coats can have black or white hairs throughout their coats and may have grey tips to their ears and tails which is acceptable as a breed standard.
+It is also worth noting that the breed colours which are acceptable for Kennel Club registration can differ to those that are set out in a dog’s breed standard.

 The Hungarian Puli is an extremely intelligent dog, they are loyal and lively characters that tend to form a very strong bond with one person in a household.
 In short, the Puli is known to be a "one-man dog".
 They can be a little wary of strangers, but unless they feel threatened in any way, they rarely show any aggression toward people they don't know.
 However, if a Puli feels anxious or threatened in any way they will growl and may even snap if a person gets too close to them.

-Puppies need to be well socialised from a young age for them to be more confident, outgoing characters and a Puli's training has to start as early as possible to curb any of their strong desires to herd everything they come across.
+Puppies need to be well socialised from a young age for them to be more confident, outgoing characters and a Puli's training must start as early as possible to curb any of their strong desires to herd everything they come across.
 They also boast a very strong desire to guard things which can become a problem if a Puli is allowed to get too protective of their toys or food.

 However, a Hungarian Puli is a good choice for first time owners because they are quite easy to train.
 With this said, anyone sharing a home with a Puli has to be ready for some serious coat maintenance, especially in puppies and adolescent dogs which is a time when their cords are just forming.